google/classp/README.md

 The program itself is documented in the [user manual](https://docs.google.com/document/d/1Qq3R87a-_Aru8DXXVpxM35y5rWWwrJ1tpKoWs3y0o1U/pub).

 #BUILDING AND TESTING
 The source code is in the src subdirectory.
-It builds with Bison 3.02 or later, Flex 2.5.39 or later, and g++ 4.8.2.
+It runs on Linux and builds with Bison 3.02 or later, Flex 2.5.39 or later, and g++ 4.8.2.

 Cd to the src directory and type